msupply-foundation/conforma-web-app/README.md

 * `main` branch - only has features which have been released (on a demo-tag)
 * `develop` - to be used for development (to create a feature-branch before making a new PR) and selected as base for PRs

-The organisation-team will merging approved changes from `develop` into the `main` periodically once all new changes are stable and tested.
+The organisation-team will transfer approved changes from `develop` into the `main` periodically once all new features are stable and tested.